johannesjh/favagtk/CONTRIBUTING.md

 The project includes two build configurations:

-* `org.gnome.gitlab.johannesjh.favagtk.devel.json`
+- `org.gnome.gitlab.johannesjh.favagtk.devel.json`
-  for quick development builds:
+  for quicker development builds, and
-  resolves python packages on-the-fly (i.e., does not compare against saved hashes) and prefers binary packages to shorten the build time.
-* `org.gnome.gitlab.johannesjh.favagtk.json`
+- `org.gnome.gitlab.johannesjh.favagtk.json`
-  for release builds:
+  for release builds.
-  resolves python packages before building, saves and compares hashes, builds and installs python source packages.

 To choose a build configuration in GNOME Builder, switch to the "Build Preferences" surface (e.g., using the dropdown button in the top left corner of the window), select the desired build configuration and click the "Make Active" button.

 ## Build Options